Download Printable Version (PDF)

 “Is that all there is to hell?
 It’s just fear?” asked Reuben.

 “It’s also a place of judgment.
 Not God’s judgment, but our own.”
 And he quoted Luke 6:37, “Do not judge, and you will not be judged; do not condemn, and you will not be condemned.
-Forgive, and you will be forgiven;
+Forgive, and you will be forgiven;”

-“First off, never try to manipulate others through pain,” said the Firstborn.
+“Never try to manipulate others through pain,” said the Firstborn.
 “Through torture, the rules in Satan’s princedoms are enforced.
 So don’t torture anyone.
 No information can be gathered through torture, except what Satan wants you to know, nor can any suffering be given to another, except what Satan also desires to give.
 Have empathy for everyone, even people many would despise.
 Hell is full of difficult people, and to escape it, you must be able to love even them.”

 Then Sophia, to the surprise of the Firstborn, said, “Even in the darkest dungeon, the Holy Spirit will give us comfort.”